Texas passes a law allowing gun owners to bring their weapons into psychiatric hospitals.

 Prior to open carry being the law of the land in Texas, guns were banned in state psychiatric facilities.
 No one — visitors, deliverymen, et cetera — could bring firearms on the campuses.
 Even local law enforcement officers, who were already allowed to bring their weapons into the facilities, regularly locked up their guns before entering Austin State Hospital.
 You know, just in case.

-Now visitors can bring guns into the buildings where patients live.
+As of June 2016 visitors can bring guns into the buildings where patients live.
 Employees are still prohibited from bringing them on campus.
 Which makes sense, right?
 Someone visiting a facility literally filled with mentally unstable people can bring a loaded firearm in.
 But if that firearm is taken and used by one of the mentally ill or emotionally disturbed people in that facility, no one actually working there (let’s call them targets) could defend themselves.

 In an attempt to make us all feel a little better about this new turn of events, Rep. Matt Rinaldi, R-Irving, who supports the new law, said he doesn’t have a problem with legally obtained and licensed guns in the hospitals.
 “Its the responsibility of the operators of the facilities to ensure that the patients are not around dangerous weapons,” he said.